 The application fee for a grower, processor, dispensary, or transporter application is $2,500.
 Application fees will be paid by Visa, MasterCard, or Discover credit or debit card.
 An additional credit card processing fee will be added to the transaction.
 These application and processing fees are non-refundable.
 The payment will not be refunded for applications not approved.

 Once the application has been submitted, it will be reviewed by the OMMA.
 If it is deemed complete and meets all requirements, an approval letter with the identification card will be mailed within 90 business days of the application submission date.

 If an application is incomplete due to unclear or missing information or documents, you will receive email correspondence stating the reason(s) it is incomplete.
 You will be able to log back in to your account to make corrections.
 The submission date is the date a complete application is provided.

-If an application is reviewed and denied because all requirements have not been met, a denial letter stating the reason(s) for denial will be mailed within 90 days of submission.
+If an application is reviewed and denied because all requirements have not been met, a denial letter stating the reason(s) for denial will be mailed within 90 business days of submission.